Pay Traffic Ticket in North DakotaPage OverviewSUMMARY: How to Pay a North Dakota Traffic Ticket

 (Plead Guilty or No Contest)

-Paying a traffic ticket is the equivalent of a guilty plea.
+In North Dakota, paying a traffic ticket is the equivalent of a "guilty" plea.
 This means:

-- Your ND driver's license may be suspended (contingent on the infraction and driving record's point total)
+- Your ND driver's license may be suspended (contingent on the infraction and points on your driving record).

 Pleading Guilty as a CDL Driver

-You, by law, must notify your employer and the Department of Transportation (NDDOT) within 30 days of receiving a traffic citation.
+You, by law, must notify your employer and the North Dakota Department of Transportation (NDDOT) within 30 days of receiving a traffic ticket.
 This applies to all situations, regardless of state or vehicle.
-You can learn more about CDL rules and regulations in the North Dakota Commercial Drivers License Guide.
+If you are convicted of a violation while out of state, you must report the conviction to the DOT with 30 days as well as your employer.
+You can learn more about commercial driver's license (CDL) rules and regulations in the North Dakota Commercial Driver's License Guide.

-North Dakota gives you two ways to pay your bond (North Dakota's term for fine): mail and in person.
+North Dakota offers several ways to pay your ticket "bond" (North Dakota's term for ticket fine): online, by mail, and in person.

-Send check or money order, along with the citation, to the court listed on your traffic ticket.
+Send a check or money order by mail, along with the citation, to the court listed on your traffic ticket.

-You may pay in person at the court listed on your citation.
+You can pay in person at the court listed on your ND traffic citation.
 Call the court for accepted forms of payment and whether proof of identification is required.
 Bring your citation.

-Some courts may provide drop-boxes, allowing you to deliver your payment during off hours.
+Some traffic courts may provide drop-boxes, allowing you to deliver your ticket payment outside of working hours.

-Review your driving record after receiving a traffic ticket.
-Know where you stand with points.
-If your point total is nearing 12 points, the state's suspension mark, you may want to consider enrolling in a driver training course, or, at the very least, adopting more defensive driving habits.
+Review your ND driving record after receiving a traffic ticket and know where you stand with points.
+If your point total is nearing 12 points (the state's suspension mark), you may want to consider enrolling in a driver training course in North Dakota, or, at the very least, adopting more defensive driving habits.

-Increased auto insurance rates usually follow traffic ticket convictions.
+Increased auto insurance rates usually follow traffic ticket convictions on your ND driving record.
 You can counter high premiums by shopping for a new provider.
 Comparing car insurance rates online is a fast and convenient way for finding affordable coverage.Other Topics in This Section